vineela49/SmartParkingDetector/README.md

 A computer vision tool to detect and count available parking spaces using static images.
 Built with OpenCV and designed for simplicity and efficiency.

 📁 SmartParkingDetector/
-├── 📂 data/                       # Input images for processing
+├──  data/
-│   └── 🖼️ carParkPos.jpg          # Image of the parking area to annotate
+│       └──  carParkPos.jpg
-├── 📂 park_positions/            # Stores slot positions in a pickle file
+├──  park_positions/
-│   └── 📦 positions.pkl (e.g.)    # Coordinates of marked parking slots
-├── 📂 output/                    # 💾 Save output here (create manually)
+├──  output/
-│   ├── 📊 ParkingCounts_*.xlsx   # Auto-generated report with counts
+│       ├──  parking_counts_YYYYMMDD_HHMMSS.xlsx
-│   └── 🖼️ output-image.jpg        # Image with detected occupancy shown
+│       └──  output-image.jpg
-├── 🛠️ ParkingPicker.py           # GUI tool to manually select parking slots
+├──  ParkingPicker.py
-├── 📈 ParkingCounter.py          # Main logic for counting parked cars
+├──  ParkingCounter.py

 ## 🔧 How It Works